 However, in a DC configuration why would we copy the AC dictates to our loss?

 Since the DC Battery Bank issues negative electrons that don't complete a circuit until they meet up with one or more of the positive, then simply keeping the negative electrons contained closest to the battery bank and switch, could save energy that might be better-purposed elsewhere.

 1.)
 A battery (with positive and negative leads)

-Whereas If I stop the energization of the wire at the switch (a few feet away from the battery bank vs 125+ feet), then are we not eliminating not only potential hazards, but also conserving energy by not losing our voltage and current due to having a long line energized at all times.
+if energization of the wire is stopped at the switch (a few feet away from the battery bank), then are we not eliminating potential hazards, but also conserving energy by not losing our voltage and current due to having a long line energized at all times?